 It is not stretching things too far to call this ice cream life-changing.
 Whether you're a vegan or an omnivore, this ice cream is a delicious summertime treat that's totally worth making.

 What You Need

-Optional extras: nuts, chocolate (or carob) chips, fruit puree, cacao nibs, etc.
+Optional mix-ins: nuts, chocolate (or carob) chips, fruit purée, cacao nibs, etc.

 Measuring cups and spoons

 Glass or plastic dish, for cooling the base